jquast/wcwidth/docs/libwcwidth.rst

 The text transforms are simpler:

-* `wcwidth_clip_u8()`_ rejects the unsupported sequences described above; every other sequence but SGR is zero-width, preserved where it appeared rather than clipped as a unit.
+* `wcwidth_clip_u8()`_ rejects the unsupported sequences described above; every other sequence but SGR is zero-width and preserved at its original position.
 It otherwise matches Python's `clip()`_, SGR included.
 * `wcwidth_wrap_u8()`_ treats an OSC 8 hyperlink as an ordinary zero-width OSC, so the link is not re-opened on each line; callers must re-emit the opener and terminator themselves.
 * `wcwidth_wrap_u8()`_ and `wcwidth_wrap_u8_text()`_ split words on the ASCII space alone, where